seqan/hibf/doc/about/citing/index.md

 | Links         | [original](https://doi.org/10.1007/978-3-319-07959-2_28)                                          |

-Full text indexing in Library_Template makes use of the Succint data structure library (SDSL).
+Full text indexing in HIBF makes use of the Succint data structure library (SDSL).
 Version 3 has not yet been published, for now cite SDSL-v2 (above).